Frequently Asked Questions

 If you must cancel your office visit, please do so at least 48 hours in advance.
 Late cancellations for non-emergency reasons will incur a late charge.

 Please bring your insurance card, photo ID, a referral if required from your primary care physician, and additional test results or pertinent medical records.
 We also suggest you fill out our new patient forms ahead of time in order to expedite your office visit.
 Download our forms here to save you time.

-You must cancel at least seven days before your procedure.
-If you cancel less than seven days in advance for non-emergency reasons, or if you do not show up for your procedure, there is a fee of $500.
+You must cancel at least five business days before your procedure.
+If you cancel less than five business days in advance for non-emergency reasons, or if you do not show up for your procedure, there is a fee of $250.

 You may have a co-pay or deductible amount due before your procedure.
 There is a facility fee, a separate fee for your gastroenterologist’s service, a pathologist fee and an anesthesia fee, which may be covered by your insurance.
 Contact your insurance company for benefit information.
 For any additional questions, contact our Billing Department at 540-371-9696.

 No, we will obtain a prior authorization for your procedure.
 For any questions, call our office at 540-371-9696.

 You may download it from our website.
 Click Here to download or click on the resources tab above.